/utils/response_protocol.py

 - headers

-To ensure compatibility, the scholar_flux.api.ReconstructedResponse class is used for as an adapter throughout the
+To ensure compatibility, the scholar_flux.api.ReconstructedResponse class is used as an adapter throughout the

 request retrieval, response processing, and caching processes to ensure that the ResponseProtocol generalizes to